albi999/dokozoo/README.md

 # dokozoo
-I want to make a doppelkopf AI (dokidoki) and I don't know what I'm doing
+I want to make a doppelkopf AI RL agent and I don't know what I'm doing